 The yellow stuff on top is the clotted cream.
 I spooned it into a jar and used the milky leftovers in a batch of scones.
 It’s always a good idea to make clotted cream the day before you want to make scones so you don’t waste any cream.

 For this round, I used a pint of heavy cream from Trader Joe’s – just the regular old heavy cream.
 Later I realized that it was ultra-pasteurized, which clotted cream experts advise against using.
-I found that it worked ok but I preferred the cream that was made with local organic pasteurized cream (see Round #3).
+I found that it worked ok but not great.
+I much preferred the cream that was made with local organic pasteurized cream (see Round #3).

 The second time around, I did everything the same, except that I covered the dish with foil.
 I thought that might create a smoother texture.
 Here’s what the cream looked like after 12 hours in the oven:

 This batch wasn’t gritty…but it was soupy.